 - The Scotiabank Bounce Back Benefit (see the note below for an explanation) isn’t well explained before getting a quote.

-- The online link to viewing your policy is only available after you click to get a quote.
-We found the links to the policies a bit difficult to find (there’s a link on the left sidebar for each policy under the time of insurance on this page).
+- We found the links to the policies a bit difficult to find (there’s a link on the left sidebar for each policy under the time of insurance on this page).

 - If you are 55 years or older, you’ll need to fill out a medical questionnaire.